Designating bathing waters in Wales: guidance note

 If pollution sources that contribute to poor water quality are identified at the designated bathing water, under the Regulations the person with control of the bathing water would be required to cooperate in addressing these sources.
 This could involve implementing best management practices to reduce pollution or participating in collaborative efforts with other stakeholders to mitigate environmental impacts.

-Therefore, landowner support is essential for the good management of a bathing water and we request that confirmation of support is included with your application.
+Therefore, landowner engagement is essential for the good management of a bathing water, and we request that any engagement you have had with the landowner is detailed in your application.

 Welsh Government will also need to notify the landowner regarding the application, so we ask that you include relevant contact details to support this engagement.
-See section 5 for further information.
+See sections 5 and 7 for further information.
+If you initiate contact and no response is received provide details of contact including date and how contact was initiated

 5. Number of bathers